baojianzhou/graph-sto-iht/README.md

 import splearn as spl
 ```

-## Graph Sparse Linear Regression

-This section describes how to generate the exact figures reported in our paper.
+We are ready to show/replicate the results reported in our paper.

 ### 1. Figure 1